 This Pizza Margherita with a Grain-Free Cheese Pizza Crust is delicious, cheesy goodness that comes together in a snap.
 You can add your favorite toppings, of course.
 I tend to roll new-school with the crust, but old-school with the toppings.

-It may seem like I have an obsession with grain-free pizza crust, since I recently shared this dairy-free Cauliflower Pizza Crust and there are several grain-free pizzas on my Instagram, but I promise you, there’s a reason.
+It may seem like I have an obsession with grain-free crust, since I recently shared this dairy-free Cauliflower Pizza Crust and there are several grain-free pizzas on my Instagram, but I promise you, there’s a reason.
 Not only do I feel better when I avoid grain, here’s the secret: grain-free pizza crust is EASIER.

 You might read this recipe and think I’m crazy, but once you try this cheese-based pizza crust, you’ll be a true believer.
 While your traditional dough-making neighbors are kneading, proofing and hoping everything goes their way, you’ll be enjoying cheesy pizza margherita deliciousness in just a few minutes.